-OPSC OCS prelims exam schedule out; check details here
+OPSC OCS Prelims exam schedule out; check details here

 The Odisha Staff Selection Commission (OSSC) has released the schedule for the Odisha Civil Services Preliminary Examination 2023.
 The examination will be tentatively held on October 27.
 Eligible candidates can check the exam schedule at the official website www.opsc.gov.in.

-This recruitment drive aims to hire 399 vacancies for Group A and B posts.
+This recruitment drive aims to hire for 399 posts for Group A and B posts.
 The salary for Group A posts will be Rs 56,100 and for Group B posts it will be Rs 44,900.

 Exam Pattern